Child Care Licensing

 - Search for Child Care Facility Compliance Information

-For questions or information regarding child care licensing in Riley or Geary County or to report a concern regarding illegal child care or a licensed child care facility, please contact your local Child Care Licensing Surveyor:
+For questions or information regarding child care licensing in Riley, Geary, Clay, Dickinson, and Pottawatomie County or to report a concern regarding illegal child care or a licensed child care facility, please contact your local Child Care Licensing Surveyor: